 - The SIPTO policies may be defined per APN, per IP Flow class under any APN, or per IP Flow class under a specific APN.

-- The mobile operator shall be able to configure the SIPTO policies either statically or dynamically.
+- Specific to SIPTO policies per IP flow class (under any APN or under a specific APN), themobile operator shall be able to provide these SIPTO policies to the UE either by means of static pre-configuration or via device management procedures.

 Requirements that are common with Selected IP Traffic Offload for Macro-Cellular Access Network can be found in section 4.3.5 in [4].